-MOS is incorporated under the laws of California, with a head office in Buffalo Grove, Illinois, U.S. MOS is a contractor in the same business as CEMATRIX specializing in low density concrete and offering complete installation services including technical mix design support and development for a wide variety of construction applications in the U.S.
+MOS is incorporated under the laws of California, with a head office in Buffalo Grove, Illinois, U.S. MOS is a contractor in the same business as CEMATRIX specializing in low density cellular concrete and offering complete installation services including technical mix design support through its foaming agent supplier for development for a wide variety of construction applications in the U.S.

 MOS is a profitable growing supplier of cellular concrete in the U.S. CEMATRIX is already known as a leader in cellular concrete technologies in North America and the leading supplier of cellular concrete in Canada, so management of CEMATRIX believes the acquisition of MOS by CEMATRIX is poised to make CEMATRIX the foremost source of cellular concrete throughout North America.
 MOS' sales have averaged approximately \$10,000,000 USD and EBITDA has averaged approximately \$1,300,000 USD over the past two years ended December 31, 2017.
-If CEMATRIX and MOS had been combined at the beginning of 2018, the combined contracted and verbally awarded projects at the time of the acquisition have been in excess of \$33.5 million, \$7 to \$8 million of which is scheduled or may carry over to 2019.
-Since CEMATRIX will only be recording 7 months of the MOS sales in its 2018 results, this will amount to approximately \$23 to \$25 million in CEMATRIX consolidated sales for 2018 and a \$7 to \$8 million carryover to 2019.
+At the time of the acquisition, if CEMATRIX and MOS had been combined at the beginning of 2018, the combined contracted and verbally awarded projects at the time of the acquisition would have been in excess of \$33.5 million, \$7 to \$8 million of which is scheduled or may carry over to 2019.
+Since CEMATRIX will only be recording 7 months of the MOS sales in its 2018 results, this will amount to approximately \$20 to \$22 million in CEMATRIX consolidated sales for 2018 and a more than \$14 million in carryover to 2019, as adjusted for new contracts and schedule changes since the date of the acquisition.

 Besides the increased sales, profits and cash flows MOS brings to CEMATRIX, MOS owns certain technologies / capabilities that management believes can benefit CEMATRIX.
-In addition, the existing CEMATRIX technologies stand to make MOS a stronger cellular concrete provider in the U.S. MOS also owns three dry mix units, two wet mix units and ancillary equipment, which will increase CEMATRIX group's seasonally adjusted production capacity to in excess of 1,000,000 cubic meters.
+In addition, the existing CEMATRIX technologies stand to make MOS a stronger cellular concrete provider in the U.S. MOS also owns three dry mix units, two wet mix units and ancillary equipment, which will increase CEMATRIX group's seasonally adjusted annual production capacity to in excess of 1,000,000 cubic meters.